Who can apply

 Applications that satisfy the criteria are presented to the Ngā Whenua Rāhui Komiti for their consideration.
 An application that is supported by the Komiti is recommended to the Minister of Conservation for approval.

 Assistance with applications

-If you require assistance with completing your application form, contact your district Kaitakawaenga:
+If you have any questions about the Fund or require assistance with completing your application form, contact your regional Kaitakawaenga: